zealotous/livestreet-vkfeed/README.md

 vkfeed
 ======

-Crosspost from livestreet cms to vk.com group wall
+Crosspost from livestreet cms to vk.com user or group wall